 Many people purchase a recently constructed home for its low-maintenance appeal, expecting no major issues to arise in its initial years.
 However, cracks, leaks, damage, and other premature problems that suddenly appear in newer homes may result from a construction defect.
-At Grimes Teich Anderson LLP, our North Carolina and South Carolina construction defect lawyers can help homeowners and other plaintiffs seek compensation for damage caused by poor workmanship and broken promises.
+At Grimes Teich Anderson LLP, our North Carolina and South Carolina construction defect lawyers can help homeowners associations and individual homeowners seek compensation for damage caused by poor workmanship and broken promises.
 With experience and determination, we can identify any potential claims that you may have and all of the parties responsible for the flaws.
 Our attorneys also can assist you with any eminent domain issues that arise with regard to your property.Common Claims Related to Construction Defects

-A construction defect broadly refers to the use of faulty design, workmanship, products, or systems that results in the failure of a component part of the building and financial harm to the owner.
-For example, cracks in the foundation of a house, leaking roofs and windows, a defective air conditioning system, a malfunctioning fireplace and chimney, failed plumbing systems, and Chinese drywall have been subjects of lawsuits.
+A construction defect broadly refers to the use of faulty design, workmanship, products, or systems that results in the failure of a component parts of the building and financial harm to the owner.
+For example, cracks in the foundation of a house, leaking roofs and windows, a defective air conditioning system, a malfunctioning fireplace, and chimney, failed plumbing systems, and Chinese drywall have been subjects of lawsuits.
 Builders, developers, contractors, architects, manufacturers, suppliers, and others involved in the project could potentially be liable for a construction defect.

 In addition, the homeowner may be protected by implied warranties.
 There are several recognized by North and South Carolina, but perhaps the most significant is the implied warranty of habitability.
 It provides that the builder of a new home implicitly warrants that the home and the fixtures within it are sufficiently free from major structural defects, and it is constructed in a workmanlike manner that meets the standard of quality existing at the time and place of construction.Filing Deadlines to Consider